Star Stories, part 8: Sky Spirits (The Sun, the Moon, and the Stars)

 Pokwaagami-giizis /Iskigamizige-giizis (Broken Snowshoe Moon/Sugarbushing Moon, April 29, 2020)

 Boozhoo!
 Biindigen miinawaa nindaadizooke wigamigong; enji-zaagi'iding miinawaa gikendaasong.
 Ningad-aadizooke noongom giizhigad!
 Hello!
-Welcome back in my Storytelling Lodge where legends and teaching stories are told!
+Welcome back in my Storytelling Lodge where legends and teaching stories are told.
+Let's tell a sacred story today!

 ~~ OUR SCIENCE IS IN OUR STORYTELLING ~~